mmkari/react-star-picker/docs/components/StarRenderer.md

 - `selectedIndex`: index of the star matching the current rating
 - `hoverIndex`: index of the star currently hovered on

-## Deprecated `starRendererProps`

-Previous versions of `react-star-picker` allowed users of `StarPicker` to pass props through to the used star-renderer function in a `starRendererProps` pass-through object prop.
-Since _v2.0.0_ that option no longer exists.

-To provide additional props to a custom star-renderer, e.g. here a `myCustomRenderer`, use an adapter function like this:
+To provide additional props to a custom star-renderer, e.g. here `myCustomRenderer`, use an adapter function like this:

 ```jsx
 <StarPicker